 - About 1 tablespoon of the juice of a lemon

 - 1/3 cup sugar

-Cream cheese filling leftovers can be stored in fridge and added to many delicious treats.
+The cream cheese filling leftovers can be stored in the fridge and added to many delicious treats.

 I like to finish the filling off with a little swirl on top.

 And if you are completely out of control, you can sprinkle homemade streusel over each muffin.

 - 1/2 stick butter (cut into small pieces)